luciasoftware/lucia/README.md

 > $ cd docs

 > $ ./make.bat

+#### Generating the advanced documentation and use cases (web):
+To generate the web documentation (the one found in "web") you first need to install mkdocs.
+> $ pip install mkdocs

+after go into the "web" folder and run:
+> $ cd web

+> $ mkdocs build

+Alternatively, you can also view a local demo of the docs by executing the following command:

+> $ mkdocs serve

 ### Contributing
 Everyone is welcome to help improve Lucia, to start look at the opened issues, and go from there.